EU, Balkans leaders to reaffirm ties amid virus crisis

 “But it also brought something positive – it clearly showed that the European continent has a common destiny.
 The way we are dealing with the epidemic has shown that we share the same administrative, culture and other practices,” he wrote.

+“We’re preparing all the setup for the negotiations and the date will come,” he said.

+Llazar Semini reported from Tirana, Albania.
 Konstantin Testorides in Skopje, North Macedonia, contributed to this report.